neginshirvani/Compiler/README.md

 # Compiler
-Convert Python code to C using yacc and lex more details are mentioned in the document
+Convert Python code to C using yacc and lex, more details are mentioned in the document